TenPassion/twitchm3u8/README.md

 # Overview
 This Python script allows you to stream video content to Twitch using your Twitch stream key and an M3U8 stream URL.

-It ut## Installation
+# Installation

 Ensure that you have FFmpeg installed on your system as well.